Ayutthaya Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Thailand without a visa for tourism purposes
+Citizens of numerous countries can enter Thailand without a visa for tourism purposes

 Arrival Process